sheldonucr/ucr-eecs168-lab/lab3/README.md

 _**Fig. 12.
 Testbench Circuit for Inverter**_

 After opening the testbench circuit, make sure the circuit is similar to the one shown in Fig.12.
 Now the parasitics need to be loaded into the inverter cell used in the circuit.
-From the Custom Designer Console window, go to `File -> New -> CellView`.
+From the Custom Compiler Console window, go to `File -> New -> CellView`.
 In the New CellView window, create a new configurations file as follows:

 - Select inverter_testbench for the cell.
 - Set view name to config